dohughes-msft/sap/arm/container/sftp/README.md

 root@wk-caas-b5920ec3f4e64b32a70385c0bfcc17eb-2a19c01254dad6aa17949c:/#
 ~~~~

 Mount point `/upload` can be changed to anything you like by adjusting the template.
-It's not possible to mount a share directly as a user's home directory.
+Note that it's not possible to mount a share directly as a user's home directory.

 ### 6. Perform a test SFTP connect and upload a file